Improving planning and MBRL with temporally-extended actions: Experiments

 $A_{\tea}$ uses a learned temporally-extended model for planning, while for evaluation we wrap the primitive transition and reward functions in an iterative loop similar to $F_{\text{IP}}$. $A_{\tea}(\text{F})$ uses a fixed $\dtmax$ throughout the entire learning process while $A_{\tea}(\text{D})$ uses the proposed MAB framework to dynamically select the value of $\dtmax$ at the start of every episode.

 Each experiment is run for a specific number of iterations, where in each iteration, we train the model using multiple mini-batches drawn from the dataset of past transitions, and then use the trained model to act in the environment for one episode.
 The rewards collected during the episode are used for evaluating the agent's performance.
-We plot the mean and standard deviation of the running average of scores obtained as well as the number of decisions made by the agents across training iterations.
-The main results from our experiments are in \Cref{fig:learning_curves_online_learning}.
+We plot the mean and standard deviation, across 5 different seeds, of the running average of scores obtained as well as the number of decisions made by the agents across training iterations.
+The main results from our experiments are shown in \Cref{fig:learning_curves_online_learning}.

-Overall, $A_{\tea}$ performs better than $A_{\naive}$ while being faster. $A_{\tea}(\text{F})$, with a suitable selection of $\dtmax$, results in the best performance. $A_{\tea}(\text{D})$ requires more training iterations than $A_{\tea}(\text{F})$ as it has to spend time exploring all the candidate arms but the performance catches up.
+First, we review the results across environments before discussing environment specific observations.
+Overall, $A_{\tea}$ performs better than $A_{\naive}$ while being faster. $A_{\tea}(\text{F})$, with a suitable selection of $\dtmax$, results in the best performance. $A_{\tea}(\text{D})$ requires more training iterations than $A_{\tea}(\text{F})$ as it has to spend time exploring all the candidate arms but it is able to catch up to the performance of $A_{\tea}(\text{F})$ which uses a carefully selected value of $\dtmax$.
 In addition, $A_{\tea}$ is significantly faster than $A_{\naive}$ in terms of computation time (see \Cref{tab:wall_times} in the Appendix).
-The speed-up for $A_{\tea}$ comes from three sources.
-First, using \TEAs~ leads to fewer decision points.
-Second, the reduction in search space, due to \TEAs~ further reduces planning time.
-Third, a decrease in decision points results in a smaller sized dataset of past transitions that the model needs to learn from, thus reducing the model training time.
+The speed-up for $A_{\tea}$ comes from three sources - \begin{enumerate*} [label=(\roman*)] \item using \TEAspace leads to fewer decision points, \item the reduction in search space, due to \TEAspace further reduces planning time and, \item a decrease in decision points results in a smaller sized dataset of past transitions that the model needs to learn from, thus reducing the model training time. \end{enumerate*}

 In Cartpole, an episode lasts for 200 primitive actions, unless the pole falls which terminates the episode.
 By default, the agent gets a reward of 1 at each timestep.
 We find that this reward formulation leads to highly unstable learning using the standard framework.
 The spike in number of decision points for $A_{\naive}$ ($D_{\naive}=30$) is because the agent learns to keep the pole from falling for the entire duration of the episode, but it soons crashes and the agent is unable to recover.
 Following \cite{wang2019benchmarking}, we also experiment with a more informative reward and find that it stabilizes the learning of the standard framework.
 Both variants of $A_{\tea} (D_{\tea}=5)$ work well with both the reward functions.